sabuhiabbas/unit3_2023-project/README.md

     db.close()
     self.update()
 ```
 The above code shows how to delete checked rows from a table in the database.
 The code accesses the checked rows using the get_row_checks() function, deletes them using a loop and a delete query.
 The code also uses the MDDialog function to create an alert dialog to inform the user that the item has been deleted.
-This structure is used in other areas of the code to display pop-up dialogs.[^22]
+This structure is used in other areas of the code to display [pop-up dialogs](https://github.com/2024sabuhiabbasov/unit3_2023-project/blob/main/README.md#pop-up-diolog).

 ### Success criteria 5: The solution hashes the signup information entered by the user when trying to sign up
 #### Hashing a string